PAM-challenge-beta/2024-task1b/README.md

 ### Model Evaluation

 Models will be evaluated based on Precision, Recall and F1 score average over each label.
-The test set includes 200 hours of recordings at 1KHz (but it can be downsampled at 250Hz as no target vocalization get higher than 120Hz), with:
+The test set includes 200 hours of recordings at 1KHz (but it can be downsampled at 250Hz as no target vocalization gets higher than 120Hz), with:
 - 923 BmA
 - 44 BmB
 - 31 BmZ